September 10, 2025 · 2 min read

 We know how confusing taxes can be for au pairs and want to help simplify the process as much as possible.
 While we are not certified tax advisors and cannot provide tax advice, we have compiled some helpful information below.

 The U.S. Internal Revenue Service (IRS) considers au pairs to be employees of the host family for tax reasons, even though they are in the United States on a cultural exchange visa.
-The weekly au pair stipend is subject to U.S. income taxes and au pairs are responsible for declaring their income, submitting a tax return and paying taxes if necessary.
+The weekly au pair stipend1 is subject to U.S. income taxes and au pairs are responsible for declaring their income, submitting a tax return and paying taxes if necessary.

 Since tax laws vary from state to state and are changed frequently, we advise host families and au pairs to speak with a local professional tax advisor for definitive answers to specific questions about state taxes that may be owed.